Wilson08031983/MOK_Mzansi_Books-_VERCEL_SUPABASE/vercel-env-vars.md

 # Vercel Environment Variables Configuration

-This document provides the complete list of environment variables that need to be configured in Vercel to match the local `.env.local` file.
+This document explains which environment variables should be configured in Vercel and how to safely separate public client variables from server-only secrets.

 ## Required Environment Variables for Vercel

+Important: Only non-sensitive values should use `NEXT_PUBLIC_` or `VITE_` prefixes (these are embedded into the client bundle).
+All secrets must be defined without these prefixes and accessed only on the server.

 ### 1. Supabase Core Configuration
 ```